hpk0304/Food-demand/README.md

 **2. The opportunities**

 There are several opportunities in the project
-- High applicability not only for the e-commerce industry but also for any industry in terms of business overview and operation
+- High applicability not only for the e-commerce activities but also for any industry in terms of business overview and operation
 - This can be used as a baseline for further projects regarding to visualized and forecast with the linear regression models
 - The variety of data helps the project develop the different visualizations